jbelelieu/atos/README.md

 # Roadmap

+- Editing of companies, projects, rates, types, and statuses
 - Story notes
 - Project turn-over to-do lists that can be generated and sent to clients much like invoices
 - Basic estimated tax help for American freelancers